ks905383/ks905383.github.io/_pages/cv.md

 ======
 * Bachelor of the Arts (A.B.) in Physics, Public Policy (concentration in Economics), University of Chicago, 2015
 * Master of Law in China Studies (concentration in Politics and International Relations), Yenching Academy, Peking University, 2017
-* Ph.D in Earth and Environmental Sciences, Columbia University, 2024 (expected)
+* Ph.D in Earth and Environmental Sciences, Columbia University, 2024

 Selected Publications
 =====